byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 Vivarium Salon Circle is a modern methodology that calls on this tradition and helps people gather in conversations that fulfill their potential for dialogue, replenishment, and wisdom-based ecological change.
 Soil Seekers form a partnership with Vivarium Salon Circle, dedicated to a global ecological shift through conversation.
 Circle enables one to discover the collective wisdom.
 It helps participants discover who they are in relation to one another and their environments, as well as the resources each can offer to the conversation and conservation tasks at hand.

 The circle as a global experience has the ability to remind people of common human values, ethics and ecological concerns.
+This form encourages a focus on the issue at hand and, like  council circle, minimizes the tendency for discussion to fall into a debate between individuals.

 **The circle offers the process** (the way of being together in conversation) and the intention of the group offers the content, nature provides the opportunity.